tamatamvan/tamvan-express-graphql/README.md

-# Tamvan Express ES6
+# Tamvan Express GraphQL

-Tamvan Express ES6 is a simple scaffolding for building REST API using ExpressJS Framework and also ES6 (even still not the full ES6).
+Tamvan Express GraphQL is a simple implementation and example on running GraphQL Server using express.js

-Actually it's only the minimal version of ExpressJS scaffolding which came from express-cli generator.
-I only add a little modification with changing the variable using ES6 syntax (`const`, `let`) and arrow function (`=>`).
-I also add some directories (`controllers`, `helpers`, and `models`) for MVC structure.

-The view engine is not available by default, as this scaffolding is focused for building a REST API.

 ## Basic Information and Dependencies (package.json)